 The College of Human Sciences at Oklahoma State University has awarded MaKenzie Sauder of Great Bend the Martha Johnston Nutritional Sciences Scholarship.

-Barton Community College has released the list of students who earned certificates for career training during the spring semester of the 2011 academic year at Barton.
+Barton Community College has announced its list of graduates who earned associate degrees or certificates for career training during the fall semester of 2014.